-6545503 ensland CERTIFICATE DECEASED Name and surname James Edwin Maloney Occupation Sex, Age and Marital Status at time of death Date of Death Place of Death Labourer Male 81 years Divorced 1 Angust 2003 Tudy Hespital, Tulty Where born and, if not born in Australia, period of residence in Australia.
-Murwillumbah, New South Wales PARENTS Name and surname of father James Thomas Maloney Occupation Name and maiden surname of mother Occupation Labourer Mary Gladys Holland Home Duits MARRIAGE(S) Where, at what age and to whom deceased was married Nurwillumbah, New South Wales, 25 years, Esther Marie Went CHILDREN Names and ages Patricia 54 years James Peter 53 years Margaret 52 years Eather Mary 52 years Barbara Jean 59 years John Joeph 49 years MEDICAL Cause of death I(a) Carcinomatolis (b) Inoperable lung cancer 2.
-Hypertension with right brain stem infarct, mitrel stenosis with atrial fibrillation Duration of last illness I(a) more than 6 weeks (b) more than 6 months 2. more than 10 years Medical attendant by whom certified A. Ngini BURIAL or CREMATION When and where buried or cremated 15 August 2008 Tully New Lawn Cemetery A. Black K. Crowley, Roman Catholic INFORMANT Name, description or relationship, and residence M. Nevins, Son-In-daw, 7 Toohey Street, Cardwell REGISTRAR Name, date and place of registration CERTIFIED that the within document comprising H.E.
-Lucas, 28 August 2008, Brisbane pages is a true copy of the original of under the surge to the second NOTES (if any) Callegener (March 1) Doctor 12/1/2000 VANDELEUR & TODD DATE: COUCTORS, INNISFAIL Can I, Helen Elizabeth Lucas, Acting Registrar-General, certify that the above is a true copy of particulars recorded in a Register kept in the General Registry at Brisbane M. L. Lucus Dated: 10 September 2008 Acting Registrar-General N.B.
-Not Valid Unless Bearing the Authorised Seal and Signature of the Registrar-General
+DEATH C ensland ERTIFICATE 6545503 REGISTRATION NUMBER 2008/ 58300 DECEASED Name and surname James Edwin Maloney Occupation Sex.
+Age and Marital Status at time of death Date of Death Place of Death Labourer Male 81 years I August 2008 Tully Hospital, Tully Where born and, if not born in Australia, period of residence in Australia.
+Murwillumbah, New South Wales PARENTS Name and surname of father James Thomas Maloney Occupation Name and maiden surname of mother Occupation Labourer Mary Gladys Holland Male .
+MARRIAGE(S) Home Duties Where, at what age and to whom deceased was married Murwillumbah, New South Wales, 25 years, , Esther Marie Went CHILDREN Names and ages Patricia 54 years James Peter 53 years Margaret 52 years Esther Mary 52 years Barbara Jean 54 years John Joseph 49 years 11-4 MEDICAL Cause of death 1(a) Carcinomatosis (b) Inoperable lung ca stem infarct, mitral stenosis with atrial fibri ncer 2.
+Hypertension with right brain illation Duration of last illness I(a) more than 6 weeks (b) more than 6 me onins 2. more than 10 years Medical attendant by whom certified A. Ngini BURIAL or CREMATION When and where buried or cremated 15 August 2008 Tully New Lawn Cem etery By whom certified A. Black K. Crowley, Raman Catholic INFORMANT Name, description or relationship, and residence M. Nevins, Son-in-law, 7 Toohey Street, Cardwell REGISTRAR Name, date and place of registration H.E.
+Lucas, 28 August 2008, Brisbane FIFIED that the within document compris pages is a true copy of the origina It purpode to be a copy.
+NOTES (if any) VAN DELEUR & TODD DATE OFFICER STORY DATE I, Helen Elizabeth Lucas, Acting Re above is a true copy of particulars General Registry at Brisbane recorded in a Hegister kept in the Dated: 10 September 2008 M. E. hucas Acting Registrar-General W. N.B.
+Not Valid Unless Bearing and Signature of the the Authorised Seal

 Right: James Edwin Maloney's 1926-2008 death Certificate.

 Above: Five of James Edwin's six children.
 L-R Margaret 1956, Esther Mary 1956, Barbara 1957, Patricia 1953, James Peter 1954.
-(The youngest, John 1958, is not in the photo) Below: The kids again (Abt 1961) James, Barbara, Margaret, Mary & Patricia
+(The youngest, John 1958, is not in the photo)

+Below: The kids again (Abt 1961)

+James, Barbara, Margaret, Mary & Patricia